Table of Contents

 accessible region in the memory. the maxsize of the memory can

 never be changed after the object is created, however, the offset

 GstMemory objects are created by a

-for a new kind of memory type, you must implement a new allocator
+Different allocators exist for, for example, system memory, shared memory and memory backed by a DMAbuf file descriptor.
+To implement support for a new kind of memory type, you must implement a new allocator object as shown below.

 Data access to the memory wrapped by the

 object is always protected with a

 (read/write) must be given when mapping memory.
 The map